ESP32 — ESP-IDF v6

 shell

-/dev/cu.usbserial-* not showing up
+/dev/cu.usbserial-* not showing

 • Check System Settings → Privacy & Security for blocked extensions

-• Try a different USB port or hub
+• Try a different USB port

-EIM should install cmake.
-If not:
+EIM should install CMake automatically.
+If missing:

 shell